-Dana Gioia is an internationally acclaimed and award-winning poet.
-Former Chairman of the National Endowment for the Arts, Gioia is a native Californian of Italian and Mexican descent.
-He received a B.A. and a M.B.A. from Stanford University and an M.A. in Comparative Literature from Harvard University.
-Gioia currently serves as the Poet Laureate of California.
-(Gioia is pronounced JOY-uh.)
+Dana Gioia is an internationally acclaimed poet and writer.
+Former California Poet laureate and Chairman of the National Endowment for the Arts, Gioia was born in Los Angeles of Italian and Mexican descent.
+The first person in his family to attend college, he received a B.A. and M.B.A. from Stanford and an M.A. from Harvard in Comparative Literature.
+For fifteen years he worked as a businessman before quitting at forty-one to become a full-time writer.

-Gioia has published five full-length collections of poetry, most recently 99 Poems: New & Selected.
-His poetry collection, Interrogations at Noon, won the 2002 American Book Award.
-An influential critic as well, Gioia’s 1991 volume Can Poetry Matter?, which was a finalist for the National Book Critics Circle award, is credited with helping to revive the role of poetry in American public culture.
-In 2014 he won the Aiken-Taylor Award for lifetime achievement in American poetry.
+An influential critic, Gioia has published four books of essays.
+His controversial volume, Can Poetry Matter?
+(1992), was a finalist for the National Book Critics Circle award.
+The book is credited with helping to revive the role of poetry in American public culture.

 Gioia has also edited or co-edited two dozen best-selling literary anthologies, including An Introduction to Poetry (with X. J. Kennedy) and Best American Poetry 2018.
 His essays and memoirs have appeared in The New Yorker, Atlantic, Washington Post, New York Times, Hudson Review, and BBC Radio.

 Gioia has written four opera libretti and collaborated with musicians in genres from classical to jazz.
 His work has been set to music by Morten Lauridsen, Lori Laitman, Dave Brubeck, Ned Rorem, Paul Salerni, and numerous other composers.
 He collaborated with jazz pianist Helen Sung on her vocal album, Sung With Words (2018).
 His dance opera (with Paul Salerni), Haunted, premiered in 2019.